cabalse/Criss-Cross/README.md

 # Criss-Cross
-A React Socket.io Express Server implementation of the the Criss Cross game.
+A React Socket.io Express Server implementation of the Criss Cross game.